Cloudcraft Dickson Primary: Design and development

 Like other primary gliders of the 1930s, the Dickson Primary was aerodynamically unambitious, with its emphasis on low cost and simplicity.
 It was a wooden high wing aircraft, carrying the pilot on an open seat with a largely open, flat truss girder fuselage behind.

 The wing had a two-spar fabric covered structure and was completely rectangular in plan.
-Ailerons occupied approximately ⅓ of the outer trailing edge.
+Ailerons occupied approximately one third of the outer trailing edge.
 The wing was mounted on the horizontal upper beam of the three-bay fuselage Warren girder.
 The lower beam, angled slightly upwards rearwards, carried the pilot's seat and controls at its forward end.
 Pairs of landing wires ran from a longitudinally-orientated inverted V-shaped pylon above the centre of the upper wing to the two spars near the inboard edge of the aileron.
 Similarly arranged flying wires ran from the same wing points to the keel.
 Bracing wires from the rear spar, at the same point as the flying wires, were anchored to the lower rear corner of the flat fuselage girder to limit sideways flexing.

 The seat and exposed control column were located just ahead of the wing leading edge.
 A simple skid acted as undercarriage.
 At the rear, a fabric-covered tailplane, with swept leading edges and carrying rectangular elevators, was mounted on the upper fuselage beam over the whole of the aft fuselage bay.
 The rearmost vertical member of the girder carried a near-rectangular rudder, which projected above the fuselage led by a slender fin.
 Lateral stability was enhanced by the fabric covering of the rear bay of the fuselage.

 The Dickson Primary flew for the first time in 1930.